-If a parent has a complaint, he/she should speak to the site coordinator.
+If a parent should have a complaint, he/she should speak to the Site Coordinator.
 If the site coordinator does not resolve the complaint to the parent's satisfaction, then the Parent may speak to the 21st CCLC Program Manager.
-In the event a satisfactory resolution is not reached with the Program Manager, the parent may speak with the Director of Academic Support, Special Projects, & Title I.
+In the event a satisfactory resolution is not reached with the Program Manager, the parent may speak with the Director of Academic Support, Special Projects, & Title 1.